-Maintenance of GIC System Model (IMM and RARF)
+Maintenance of GIC System Model (IMM, Workbook and RARF)

-The input data from REs is submitted to ERCOT through RARF documents which will follow ERCOT processes and be converted to NOMCR and stored and maintained in NMMS (IMM).
-The input data from TSPs is submitted to the ERCOT using NOMCR to be stored in the NMMS (IMM) and will be stored and maintained in IMM of ERCOT.
-Based on the appropriate SSWG case and the input data from REs and TSPs, ERCOT will develop a new base GMD case which consists of the SSWG base case and GIC input file.
-ERCOT will deliver the new GMD base case to all TSPs through emails (PGDTF email list), and post the case in MIS of ERCOT (we can discuss if it is necessary).
-TSPs will review the GMD base case and may submit any modification (in PSSE *.idv file) to ERCOT if necessary.
-ERCOT is in charge of maintenance of GMD base cases and will deliver the change files (*.idv) to all TSPs through email and MIS.
+The input data from GOs is submitted to ERCOT through RARF documents which will follow ERCOT processes and be converted to NOMCR and stored and maintained in NMMS (IMM).
+The input data from TPs is submitted to the ERCOT using designated workbook provided by ERCOT.
+Based on the appropriate SSWG cases and the input data from GOs and TPs, ERCOT, in conjunction with the PGDTF, will develop a new GIC base cases ERCOT will deliver the new GIC base cases to all TPs through emails (PGDTF email list), and post the cases on the ERCOT MIS website (we can discuss if it is necessary).
+TPs will review the GIC base cases and may submit any modifications in the approved format to ERCOT if necessary.
+ERCOT is in charge of maintenance of GIC base cases and GIC input files, and will deliver the change files (*.idv) to all TPs through email and by posting them on the ERCOT MIS website.

 GIC Data for Existing Equipment

-For existing equipment that has been modeled in SSWG cases, TSPs and REs can submit or update the GIC parameters through IMM and RARF documents, respectively.
+For existing equipment that has been modeled in SSWG cases, TPs and GOs can submit or update the GIC parameters through the workbook and RARF documents, respectively.

 GIC Data for Planned Equipment (may not need) ?
 No place in MOD for Transmission Co. owned equipment, Pre-RARF for RE owned equipment